-One door closes, and another opens, now what?
-Do I succumb to the plethora of dating websites “Tinder”, “Bumble”, or “Plenty of fish”?
-To my son’s horror, “Mom, those are hook-up sites,” which I responded with, “then where do I meet my tall, dark and handsome?”
+One door closes, and another opens; now what?
+Do I succumb to the plethora of dating websites “Tinder,” “Bumble,” or “Plenty of Fish”?
+To my son’s horror, “Mom, those are hook-up sites,” to which I responded with, “Then where do I meet my tall, dark and handsome?”
 I’m not ready to be put out to pasture.
-I have a lot of great years ahead of me to be shared with someone wonderful.
+I have many great years to be shared with someone wonderful.
 To quote Charlotte York, “I’ve been dating since I was fifteen!
 I’m exhausted!
 Where is he?”
-Exactly, where is he?
+Exactly where is he?

 As for “what’s next?”
 My next chapter?
-I hope there will be a handsome leading man, love and happiness, lots of steamy bits, and yes, I want the part where they ride off into the sunset.
-Is that really too much to ask?
+I hope there will be a handsome leading man, love and happiness, and lots of steamy bits, and yes, I want the part where they ride off into the sunset.
+But is that really too much to ask?